 Program and courses International Law and Global Governance track

-The program reflects how international legal order has been evolving structurally since 1945.
-What was once a singular and classical focus on inter-state (collective) security, can now be re-mapped as a three-pillar legal order roughly captured by the three categories: (1) International Law and International Relations; (2) Human Rights and Human Security; and (3) Global Sustainability and Environmental Law.
+This program reflects how international legal order has been evolving structurally since 1945.
+What was once a singular and classical focus on inter-state (collective) security, can now be re-mapped as a three-pillar legal order roughly captured by the three categories: 1) International Law and International Relations; 2) Human Rights and Human Security; and 3) Global Sustainability and Environmental Law.
 By choosing your electives you specialize in your personal field of interest.

-This one-year program consists of 60 credits (ECTS), of which:
+This one-year program consists of 60 credits (ECTS):

 - 2 core courses (12 ECTS)